 Re: Disciplinary Procedure – Disciplinary Appeal Hearing

-Following the disciplinary appeal hearing, which you attended on [date], I write to confirm the decision given to you verbally.
+Following the disciplinary appeal hearing, which you attended on 23 April 2024, this letter confirms my decision following the appeal hearing.
+I have enclosed a copy of the notes of the meeting for your records.

-The hearing was convened under the School’s Disciplinary Procedure when the following *complaint(s)/allegation(s) were considered:
+The hearing was convened under the School’s Disciplinary Procedure.

-Insert complaint(s)/allegation(s)
+The purpose of the appeal hearing was to hear your appeal against the decision made by the Disciplinary Hearing Panel to issue you with a final written warning following your disciplinary hearing on xxxxxxx.

+You informed me that the grounds of your appeal was:

+Xxxxxx

+Xxxxxx

+Xxxxxxx

 The panel carefully considered the facts presented, including supporting documentation, copies of which are in your possession, before reaching the following conclusion(s):

 *That the complaint(s)/allegation(s) that you (insert detail) was not upheld